 Today I would like to focus on a nice and elegant solution to backup your mobile device and not pay anything (if you own a compatible Synology NAS that is) that you might pay with any other solutions that you might be using.

 Just to keep things clear, we will talk about backing up only your mobile content, not the OS itself (like Android or iOS).
-Considering that data is more important then the OS itself this makes sense and on top of that having a valid backup is always important, because as I said in some of my previous articles, nobody like to do backups, but they sure love them when needed.
+Considering that data is more important than the OS itself this makes sense and on top of that having a valid backup is always important, because as I said in some of my previous articles, nobody likes to do backups, but they sure love them when needed.
 Right?

 Using your NAS as a cloud backup alternative

-So you have, I’m sure, heard of iCloud, Google Drive, Google Photos, Dropbox, Carbonite and many other cloud based services that do a lot for you, but at a price.
+So you have, I’m sure, heard of iCloud, Google Drive, Google Photos, Dropbox, Carbonite, and many other cloud-based services that do a lot for you, but at a price.
 Some are free (to a point), others are not, some offer a lot other don’t do what you need.
-Well how about we focus on a solution that will backup your mobile device in such a way that you don’t have to worry about having a valid copy or not, or how much space can you occupy with your backups.
+Well, how about we focus on a solution that will back up your mobile device in such a way that you don’t have to worry about having a valid copy or not, or how much space can you occupy with your backups.

 If you are running a Synology NAS there is a number of solutions that you can use to backup your devices.
-Some are again, free, some are not, some are more complicated then others but if you decide to use your own NAS as a target destination for your backup you might consider using Acronis True Image.
+Some are again, free, some are not, some are more complicated than others but if you decide to use your own NAS as a target destination for your backup you might consider using Acronis True Image.

-Acronis is a world famous name when it comes to backup software.
+Acronis is a world-famous name when it comes to backup software.
 They have a wide range of personal and enterprise solutions for backing up just about anything.
 Mobiles devices included.
-To make things even more better, this solution is free.
+To make things, even more, better, this solution is free.